 With so many devices and operating systems, the numbers suggest a need for convergence.
-Mobile testing strategy should not be to test absolutely everything, but to simply test enough.
+Your testing strategy should not be to test absolutely everything, but to simply test enough.
 Most enterprises test devices popular in the market and add or subtract devices as they come in and out.

 As Apple and Android tools have at times proven to be both difficult to use and time consuming, development, IT and QA staffs are now working to automate and field their own production environments.
 Third parties have the means to move apps from cloud-based websites onto devices, but without a full-blown MDM, such an install requires a manual, hand-operated process.
 Additionally, security concerns are arising from storing apps in the cloud.